-Now that the weather has apologized for what it did to us last winter, it’s time to expand our living spaces outside.
+Now that the weather has warmed up, it’s time to expand our living spaces outside.
 After all, the sun is shining, and the great outdoors are calling!

 Whether you have a sprawling backyard or a chic downtown patio, there are several things you can do prep your backyard and patio for the summer.